-It’s clear by this point that the ultimate goal of marketing and sales alignment is to achieve true sales enablement.
-It is about providing the sales enablement tools, content, and resources that they need to successfully engage with prospects at every touchpoint throughout the buyer’s journey.
+It's clear by this point that the ultimate goal of sales and marketing alignment is to achieve true sales enablement.
+It is about providing the sales enablement tools, content, and resources that they need to successfully engage with prospects at every touchpoint throughout the buyer's journey.

 Customer Relationship Management Software (CRM)

 Perhaps the single greatest sales enablement tool you can arm your team with is a capable customer relationship management software (CRM).
-A great CRM will help you with lead management, sales pipeline development, sales automation, and just about anything else you can think of that would help you reach your marketing and sales goals.
+A great CRM will help you with lead management, sales pipeline development, sales automation, and just about anything else you can think of that would help you reach your sales and marketing alignment goals.